lavann/MonostoMicros/monostomicros.md

 ![Fig6 - API Layer](fig6.jpg "Fig 6 API Layer to peel away microservices")

-As you continue to strangle the monolith, eventually there will come the point in which it no longer needs to exist, the microservices have been successfully extracted from the monolith.
+As you continue to peel away the monolith, eventually there will come the point in which it no longer needs to exist, the microservices have been successfully extracted from the monolith.
 At this point, the mediation, or anti-corruption layer can be safely removed fig 7.

-Finally, when the application has been decomposed into constituent microservices, it then becomes possible to leverage modern orchestration toolssuch as [Azure Devops](https://azure.microsoft.com/en-gb/services/devops/) to manage the lifecycle in production.
+Finally, when the application has been decomposed into constituent microservices, it then becomes possible to leverage modern orchestration toolssuch as [Azure Devops](https://azure.microsoft.com/en-gb/services/devops/) to manage the lifecycle in of the application from development through to production.

-These Microservices can be deployed into Azure and leverage [Azure App Services](https://azure.microsoft.com/en-gb/services/app-service/) for running these services in the cloud.
+These Microservices can be deployed into Azure and leverage [Azure App Services](https://azure.microsoft.com/en-gb/services/app-service/) for running these services in the cloud coupled At [PI Managemen](https://azure.microsoft.com/en-gb/services/api-management/) acting as the facade to allow for [fine grained control of each of the services](https://azure.microsoft.com/en-us/blog/benefits-of-using-azure-api-management-with-microservices/ ).